 Frank H. Caldwell Professor of Homiletics; Director of the Money Matters for Ministry Program Howard University B.S.; American Baptist Seminary of the West, M.Div.; Graduate Theological Union M.A.B.L. and Ph.D.

-Debra J. Mumford, is an ordained in American Baptist Churches, USA and is a recognized clergy of the Alliance of Baptists.
-She joined the Louisville Seminary faculty in 2007 to teach Homiletics.
+Debra J. Mumford, is ordained minister in American Baptist Churches, USA and affiliate minister with the Alliance of Baptists.
+She joined the Louisville Seminary faculty in 2007.
 She majored in mechanical engineering at Howard University and worked in engineering before answering her call to ministry.
-Mumford served on the pastoral staffs of several churches in the Bay Area.
-She also served as a church administrator.
+Mumford served as a youth pastor, associate minister and church administrator in several congregations in the San Francisco Bay Area.
 Her scholarly interests include African American prophetic preaching, prosperity preaching, eschatology and the reign of God, and preaching and health.